Gambling Taxes (U.S. income tax)

 “Michael Bluejay's page is a good source on how taxes are supposed to be done.” — Wizard of Odds

 I'm confident about the accuracy of this article, and I cite my

-sources very well, but I'm not a tax expert.
+expert sources very well, but I'm not a CPA.
 I did study

 accounting at the university level (with an A in Financial

 Accounting) and got the highest possible score on the SAT Test of